Giavonator/MenuManager-Frontend/APISpecDocument.md

 #### POST /api/StoreCatalog/_getItemByName

-**Description:** Returns the ID of an item that has the given name as one of its aliases.
+**Description:** Returns the ID of an item that has the given name.

 **Requirements:**
-- An item exists with `name` in its `names` set.
+- An item exists with `name` as its name.

 **Effects:**
 - Returns the `Item` ID with the given name.